 Costco doesn’t carry or sponsor any RV sale program, nor is there an RV rental program at Costco.
-This means that you cannot buy directly from them.
+This means that you cannot buy or rent a camper directly from them.
 However, they have the Costco Auto Program which helps you buy an RV at a discount.

 Costco members can enjoy low, prearranged Costco member pricing or special financing from participating national manufacturers, plus other incentives and rebates.

 There are currently over 3,000 hand-selected dealerships nationwide.
-Having said this, buying your RV through Costco can save you about 25% compared to buying directly.
-What’s more, is that Costco can help you decide what to buy depending on your needs.
+Buying your RV through Costco can save you about 25% compared to buying directly.
+What’s more, is that Costco professionals are available to help you decide what to buy depending on your needs.

 How Does the Costco RV Program Work

 Costco does not actually sell RVs.
 The Costco auto program connects you as a member with RV dealers to secure special rates and other incentives.
 They work with RV dealers and dealerships across the US to help members buy and finance RVs at a discounted price.

-The prices are already pre-negotiated with a cost at Costco for you to purchase at a discount if you are a member.
+The prices are already pre-negotiated with Costco for you to purchase at a discount if you are a member.

-As a Costco member, you go to autocostcoauto.com and simply fill in the information in the registration program.
-You’ll then receive updates for your next steps after that.
+As a Costco member, you go to costcoauto.com and simply fill in the information in the registration program.
+You’ll receive updates for your next steps after that.

-By going through the Costco Auto Program, or the Costco RV Program, members can save up to 25% of the cost, translating to a quarter of the RV’s retail value.
+By going through the Costco Auto Program, or the Costco RV Program, members can save up to 25% of the RV cost, translating to a quarter of the RV’s retail value.

-This is because the customer base of Costco is now nearly 100 million, providing an enormous advertising platform for RV dealers who have lesser chances of reaching a market of that scale otherwise.
-This allows them to have a significantly better chance of making multiple sales even when this means they would make less per sale.
+How can Costco do this?
+Their customer base is now nearly 100 million people nationwide.
+This provides an enormous advertising platform for RV dealers who have less chance of reaching a market of that scale otherwise.
+Therefore, they have a significantly better chance of making multiple sales – even if this means they make less per sale.

 And while the money you will save is undeniably high, the membership can also save you precious time.
-On top of that, it even removes the stress and hassle of having to personally negotiate with dealers for a good price.
+It can even remove the stress and hassle of having to personally negotiate with dealers for a good price.

-Members are given access to the Costco Member-Only Price Sheet, wherein you can easily a list of pre-arranged special prices for RVs that are not available to the public.
+Members are given access to the Costco Member-Only Price Sheet, wherein you can view a list of pre-arranged special prices for RVs that are not available to the public.

-The reason why a lot of people trust Costco is that their membership program gives members huge discounts when they buy the variety of goods and services they have.
-In fact, many of the products at Costco are available at no markup value providing more savings to its members.
+Many people choose Costco because their membership program offers great discounts on a wide variety of goods and services.
+Many products at Costco are available at no markup value, providing huge savings to members.
 In addition, their customer service and return program are amazing.

 The truth is, Costco is one of my favorite RV trip resources.

-It’s kind of like a secret weapon that most people forget about.
-When you are preparing to go on your trip you can buy many of the necessities right there.
-You won’t have to jump to different stores to buy everything because Costco has almost (if not all) of the supplies you need for your camping trip in Costco.
+Costco is like a secret weapon that most people forget about.
+When preparing to go on your trip, you can buy many of the necessities right there.
+In fact, you can get most (if not all) of the supplies you need for your camping trip in Costco.

-- Oil change for your tow vehicle – Oil change for your vehicle should be scheduled every 3-12 months.
-This will depend on the motor oil that your vehicle needs and the mileage you run it with.
-Scheduling your change oil with Costco is super convenient, so don’t forget about your next change oil.
+- Oil change for your tow vehicle – You should change the oil in your vehicle every 3-12 months, depending on the motor oil it needs and the mileage on it.
+Scheduling your oil change through Costco is super convenient and can be done while you shop inside.

 - Generator for your camper – Do you need a generator for your camper?
 Again, Costco is a great place to get one.
 Sometimes, people might think that Costco is only great for food and groceries, but in reality, it has everything you might need for a road trip.

 - Groceries and supplies for camping – Costco also carries all sorts of camping gear, such as sleeping bags, tents, outdoor fire pits, lanterns, linens, lounge chairs, and so much more.